schobernoise/awesome-worldbuilding/README.md

 - [Profantasy's Map-Making Journal » Blog Archive » Fractal Terrains 3 Plus](https://rpgmaps.profantasy.com/fractal-terrains-3-plus/)

 ## Layout and Graphics
+> How to put your world in a pretty frame with text underneath.

 - Inkscape
 	- A Free and open source vector graphics editor.